metamn/react/content/blog/on-design-sytems/index.md

 Design systems have no common theoretical foundation yet.
 Everybody rolls their own following&mdash;or not&mdash;design patterns.

-The patterns listed below are compiled from the analysed systems.
+The patterns listed below come compiled from the analysed systems.

 [Shopify Polaris](https://polaris.shopify.com/) and [Adobe Spectrum](https://react-spectrum.adobe.com/index.html) are implementing all these patterns to a certain extent.
 The rest implements none, or part of them.